-Since opening the garden gates in 1976, Jenkins Arboretum & Gardens has built a remarkable collection of plants in the Ericaceae (heath) family, including rhododendrons, azaleas, blueberries, mountain laurels and their many cultivars and hybrids.
+Since opening the garden gates in 1976, Jenkins Arboretum & Gardens has built a remarkable collection of plants in the Ericaceae (heath) family, including rhododendrons, azaleas, blueberries, mountain laurels and their many selections and hybrids.
 Within the family Ericaceae, Jenkins’ Kalmia (mountain laurel) and Rhododendron collections have garnered national accreditation by the American Public Gardens Association in partnership with the USDA in their Plant Collections Network.
-These two groups of plants are part of a continent-wide strategy to protect and preserve germplasm for taxonomic study, research, and breeding.
+The accreditation of these two groups of plants are part of a continent-wide strategy to protect and preserve germplasm for taxonomic study, research, and breeding.
 Through this program, Jenkins collaborates with other participating institutions to identify gaps and duplications in these collections with an aim to provide a robust bank of germplasm (genetic material).
-This accreditation has established Jenkins as the institution with the most extensive Rhododendron and Kalmia collections in all of North America.
+This accreditation has established Jenkins as the institution with one of the most extensive collections of Rhododendron and Kalmia in all of North America.

 The success of these collections is a result of moist, well-drained, acidic soils, and ample rainfall during the growing season.
 Perhaps the most critical factor however, is simply the geographic location of the Arboretum.
 Situated on the edge of zones 6b and 7 and having both north and south-facing slopes, Jenkins is able to display both evergreen azaleas, which grow best further south, and large leaf rhododendrons, which grow best further north.